mooreryan/InteinFinder/_docs_src/src/getting-started.md

 ## Run the pipeline

-- TODO mention the path? (`which InteinFinder`)
-- TODO "assuming the InteinFinder executable file is located in `~/bin/InteinFinder`

 Assuming that the `InteinFinder` binary is somewhere on your [path](http://www.linfo.org/path_env_var.html), then you can run InteinFinder like so:

 ```